 This article takes into consideration all the many different issues that are causing the problem of child obesity.
 This article has also taken consideration on a global scale and assesses the situation in all the continents in the world.
 The analysis of the situation shows that there are several resulting effects that could be prevented if action was taken early enough.
 It also present several ways in which obesity can be prevented and avoided.
 The statistics that are presented in this article are very important in making sure that the final research project is successful in creating a good report that can be used to implement changes.

+You need to describe 30 articles.

+30 points Awarded

+You can resubmit on Friday to improve your grade.

 References